ElinaFF/PICO/implementation.md

 ## Controller interface
-This section can be use as a high-level documentation of the MetaboController class that serves of controller in MeDIC.
+This section can be used as a high-level documentation of the MetaboController class that serves as bottleneck between the frontend and backend.
 This class can be used to integrate MeDIC in a Python script.

-The explanation of the concepts and the pipelines are in the Home tab.
-Don't hesitate to go back to this section while reading this one.

 ### Main methods description